erickarugu/100-days-of-code/log.md

 link: [https://www.freecodecamp.org/news/practical-guide-to-load-testing/](https://www.freecodecamp.org/news/practical-guide-to-load-testing/)

 5. "JavaScript Date Now – How to Get the Current Date in JavaScript" by Vijit Ail on freeCodeCamp

+### Day 84&85: June 16-17 Tue-Wed

+**Objectives:**

+- Complete the Javascipt30 challenges

+**Achievements:**

+I finally created my first Javascipt game- Whack A Mole.
+With this I completed the JS30 challenge having learnt a couple of JS tricks I would have otherwise missed.
+Thanks to Wes for the amazing challenges.

+**Readings:**
+"Front End Developer vs Back End Developer – Definition and Meaning In Practice" by Colby Fayock on freeCodeCamp